Effective Gaussian Management for High-fidelity Scene Reconstruction: Discussion

 Our method is not without limitations.
-The first issue that needs to be urgently addressed is the problem of training time.
-On a \emph{single} RTX 3090 GPU, the training of a single scene takes 1 to 2 hours, and the main time consuming lies in the training of volume rendering.
-Moreover, our method shows a high dependence on high-precision geometric supervision, as shown in the Tab. \ref{table:vs} and Fig. \ref{fig:surfel_fault}.
-This is also an open question of this topic.
-Furthermore, our method only considers the reconstruction and compression of individual objects rather than unbounded scenes.
-Its scalability remains to be studied, and recent research has provided the possibility of handling them.
+The first issue is the training time.
+On a \emph{single} RTX 3090 GPU, the training of a single scene takes 1 to 2 hours with the primary computational cost arising from the training of volume rendering.
+Second, our method shows a high dependence on high-precision geometric supervision, as shown in the Tab. \ref{table:vs} and Fig. \ref{fig:surfel_fault}.
+This dependency highlights an open question in geometry reconstruction.
+Within this constraint, our framework demonstrates how effective Gaussian management can achieve superior quality with minimal parameters.
+Finally, to ensure a more consistent evaluation in both qualitative and quantitative comparisons, we selected two object reconstruction datasets discussed in Sec.~\ref{sec:exp} from the currently available datasets, as they contain ground-truth geometry results.
+In addition, we also conducted experiments on several popular unbounded scene datasets\cite{barron2022mip, knapitsch2017tanks, hedman2018deep}, and the corresponding results are presented in Fig.~\ref{fig:unbounded_scene_reconstruction}.
+And our model-agnostic framework provides a foundation for integration with such approaches.